The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Introduction

 We achieve essentially the same result for the matrix model of the Laplacian of a not too imbalanced random directed bipartite graph, which we describe below.

 Let $1\geq \alpha>1/p$.
-Consider a random directed bipartite graph on sets of $n$ and $\lfloor\alpha n\rfloor$ vertices (in the future we will omit the floors when they make no essential difference) given by including each crossing edge independently with probability $q$.
+Consider a random directed bipartite graph on sets of $n$ and $\lfloor\alpha n\rfloor$ vertices (in the future we will omit the floors when they make no essential difference) given by including each crossing edge independently with probability $0<q<1$, a constant independent of $n$.
 Denote the Laplacian of this graph by $M$.
-Note the rows of this matrix are independent (in the sense of probability not linear algebra).
+Note the rows of this matrix are independent (in the probabilistic sense).

 \begin{theorem} Let $p$ be a prime such that $p\ll \sqrt{n}$.
 Then for any $k\le (1+\alpha)n$ we have

 \end{theorem}

 Based on computations and intuition we conjecture the rank of the sandpile group for undirected bipartite graphs should have the distribution predicted by Equation~\ref{symCL} for $p>2$.
 However our method depends on the independence between the rows.
 We further conjecture that the cokernels in the directed and undirected model are actually Cohen-Lenstra and symmetric Cohen-Lenstra distributed.